Changes in Appendix F of AC 25.1309-1B

 In summary, following these four steps, the quantity “Average Probability per Flight Hour” (i.e., the normalized average probability) for any given cutset is defined in the Arsenal AC and the EASA AMC and the FAA’s 2022 NPRM draft AC as

 with M and S denoting the mean failure rate matrix and the inspect/repair transition matrix respectively, T is the average flight duration, and N is the number of flights in the life of the airplane.
-This accounts for all scheduled inspection/repair strategies (including latencies), phase dependencies, required sequencing, etc. Example calculations are provided in the articles on “Probability for Regulatory Requirements” and “Latencies and Periodic Repairs”.
+This accounts for all scheduled inspection/repair strategies (including latencies), phase dependencies, required sequencing, etc. More background and some example calculations are provided in the articles on “Normalized Average Probability”, “Probability for Regulatory Requirements” and “Latencies and Periodic Repairs”.

 II.
 Review of AC 25.1309-1B Appendix F, Post NPRM

-One of the comments on the 2022 NPRM draft AC was a request to include a worked example of the calculation defined in Appendix F. This was not a request to change the calculation, nor to change what was being calculated (which has been stable for decades and is unobjectionable), but merely to carry out the steps of the Arsenal calculation on a simple example, to dispel any possibility of misunderstandings.
-The FAA declined to provide a worked example of the steps of the Arsenal calculation, but instead substantially re-wrote the section, changing not only how the calculation is to be performed, but what it is attempting to calculate.
+One of the public comments on the 2022 NPRM draft AC was a request to include worked examples of the calculation defined in Appendix F, particularly the steps in F.3 and F.4, to “prevent confusion on how to correctly apply the equations”.
+This was not a request to change the calculation, let alone to change what was being calculated (which has been stable for decades and is unobjectionable), but merely to carry out the steps of the Arsenal calculation on some simple examples.
+This was admittedly a somewhat obtuse comment, since it didn’t identify any particular aspect of the calculation or wording that was perceived to be unclear.
+In response, the FAA declined to provide any worked examples of the steps of the Arsenal calculation (on the grounds that ARP 4761 contains such examples - which it does not, as explained in Part III of this article), but instead substantially re-wrote the section, changing not only how the calculation is to be performed, but what it is attempting to calculate, and in the process, mangling the section so it no longer defines a coherent calculation of anything.
+This drastic and extensive alteration of the key section of the AC that is supposed to define the fundamental compliance criteria for 25.1309 was introduced without any public comment.

-The re-write seems to have been intended to change the definition of “Average Probability per Flight Hour” from the normalized average probability to an average failure rate, which is a very different quantity for latent failure conditions with long exposure times.
-This is ironic, because, in the new version of 25.1309 in the same NPRM, the risk of latent failure conditions is explicitly quantified by the probability of the condition being present on a flight, not just arising on a flight.
-Thus the motivation for re-writing Appendix F was based on a misconception.
-However, the problem with the re-written Appendix F in the published AC is not just that the change was apparently motivated by a fundamental misunderstanding (and that the very significant re-write circumvented public comment), but that the implementation of the change was mangled, so that the result isn’t just misguided, it is incoherent, for the reasons described below.
+The re-write of Appendix F seems to have been intended to change the definition of “Average Probability per Flight Hour” from the normalized average probability to an average failure rate, which is a very different quantity for latent failure conditions with long exposure times.
+(See Part III for more discussion of this subject.)
+Ironically, the new version of 25.1309 introduced in the very same NPRM explicitly quantifies the risk of latent failure conditions as the probability of the condition being present on the last flight in the latency interval, not just the probability of the failure arising on that flight.
+Thus the revision of Appendix F post-NPRM was evidently intended to change the quantification of latent risk to something that directly contradicts the quantification of latent risk presented elsewhere in the very same AC.
+Moreover, regardless of the intent of the revision, the implementation was mangled, so that the result isn’t just misguided and contradictory, it is completely incoherent, as explained below.

-The overview provided in the published F.1 is essentially the same as in the corresponding sections of the Arsenal, EASA, and NPRM versions, describing the calculation in terms of the same simple four-step process described in Part I of this article.
+The overview in the published F.1 is essentially the same as in the corresponding sections of the Arsenal, EASA, and NPRM versions, describing the calculation in terms of the same simple four-step process described in Part I of this article.
 However, the description of the third step in F.4 of the published AC has been drastically altered, and the alteration was mangled, such that it no longer parses as a meaningful mathematical calculation.
-The change is not subtle.
-For example, the NPRM version and the published version of the most affected section are shown below.
+The change is not subtle, as can be seen from the screen cap of the NPRM version and the published version of the most affected section below.

 The title of the third step presented in F.4 is still given in the overview section (F.1) as